 - A candidate who is part of a team has an agreed access arrangement/reasonable adjustment for a scribe and 25% extra time.
 However, as another member in the team/group can take minutes during meetings this access arrangement/reasonable adjustment is not needed. - 3.
-A candidate is absent and unable to finish a Challenge due to an acceptable reason.
-There is no further opportunity for the candidate to complete the Challenge and it is the terminal assessment.
-The candidate has completed 50% (and covered all assessment objectives) of the Challenge; therefore, the centre applies for special consideration.
+A candidate is absent and unable to finish the Individual Project due to an acceptable reason.
+There is no further opportunity for the candidate to complete the Individual Project and it is the terminal assessment.
+The candidate has completed at least two learning objectives of the Individual Project; therefore, the centre applies for special consideration.